Sports History: Mayan Football - Pitz or Ōllamaliztli

 There would be some sort of small flat-topped pyramid in the center of the court and surrounding grounds and the King would step up to the top.
 He announced the winning team and captain.
 Then he climbed down and strode over to a spherical rock.
 The captain walked over and lay backwards over the rock.

-The king picked up an obsidian nick and slit the captain's throat and let the blood drain, finally cutting the head completely off.
+The king picked up an shaped obsidian stick and slit the captain's throat.
+The king let the blood drain, finally cutting the captain's head completely off.
 The blood was offered in a special sacrifice bowl to a statue of the god of choice.